Subscribe Now: 1 Full Year for Only $14.95!

 Even if you stay in Disney World, you’re dependent on some mode of transportation.
 It may be less stressful to use the Disney transportation system, but with the single exception of commuting to the Magic Kingdom, the fastest, most efficient, and most flexible way to get around is usually a car.
 If you’re at Epcot, for example, and want to take the kids back to Disney’s Contemporary Resort for a nap, forget the monorail.
 You’ll get back much faster by car.

 Even though the resort is on the Disney bus line, I recommend renting a car if it fits one’s budget.
-The buses do not go directly to many destinations, and often you have to switch [buses].
-Getting a [bus] seat in the morning is no problem [because] they allow standing.
+The buses don’t go directly to many destinations, and often you have to switch buses.
 Getting a bus back to the hotel after a hard day can mean a long wait in line.

-The Disney transportation system, particularly the bus system, is about as efficient as humanly possible.
-No matter where you're going, you rarely wait more than 15 to 30 minutes for a bus, monorail, or boat.
-Although it’s only for the use and benefit of Disney guests, it is nonetheless public transportation, and users must expect inconveniences: conveyances that arrive and depart on their schedule, not yours; the occasional need to transfer; multiple stops; time lost loading and unloading passengers; and, generally, the challenge of understanding and using a large, complex transportation network.
+Although it’s only for the use and benefit of Disney guests, the Disney transportation system is nonetheless public, and users must expect inconveniences: conveyances that arrive and depart on their schedule, not yours; the occasional need to transfer; multiple stops; time lost loading and unloading passengers; and, generally, the challenge of understanding and using a large, complex transportation network.

-A Kentucky dad overruled his family about staying at a Disney resort and was glad he did:
+A Kentucky dad overruled his family about staying at a Disney resort and is glad he did:

-My wife read in another guidebook that it can take two hours to commute to the parks if you stay outside Walt Disney World.
-What nonsense!
-I guess it could take two hours if you stayed in Tampa, but from our hotel on [US] 192 we could commute to any of the parks except the Magic Kingdom and have at least one ride under our belt in about an hour.
-We found out later that the writer of the other guidebook is a writer for Disney Magazine.
+My wife read in another guidebook that it can take 2 hours to commute to the parks if you stay outside Walt Disney World.
+I guess it could take 2 hours if you stayed in Tampa, but from our hotel on US 192 we could commute to any of the parks except the Magic Kingdom and have at least one ride under our belt in about an hour.

-If you have a large crew that chows down like cattle on a finishing lot, you may do better staying outside the World, where food is far less expensive.
+If you have a large crew that chows down like cattle on a finishing lot, you may do better staying outside Disney World, where food is far less expensive.

-If you will visit SeaWorld, Kennedy Space Center Visitor Complex, Universal Orlando, or other area attractions, it may be more convenient to stay outside the World.
+If you’ll be visiting SeaWorld, Kennedy Space Center Visitor Complex, Universal Orlando, or other area attractions, it may be more convenient to stay outside the World.